jenkinsci/oak9-plugin/src/README.md

 1. Provide your oak9 API key as a Credential.
 The credential type must be `Secret Text` and your API key must be placed in the `Secret` field.
-2. In your Jenkinsfile, add a step for the Oak9Builder: `step([$class: 'Oak9Builder', credentialsId: 'oak9-api-key', orgId: "acme-company", projectId: "acme-company-1", maxSeverity: 2])`
+2. In your Jenkinsfile, add a step for the Oak9Builder: `step([$class: 'Oak9Builder', credentialsId: 'oak9-api-key', orgId: "acme-company", projectId: "proj-acme-company-1", projectEnvironmentId: "acme-company-aBcDeFG1", maxSeverity: 2])`
 3. A simple, but complete, pipeline description might look like:
 ### Declarative Pipeline
 ```